Order Food Online

 Updated: Mar 24

-This post contains commercials for Pizza Online/Foodora and Matsmart via ad links.
+This post contains commercials for Pizza Online/Foodora, Wolt and Matsmart via ad links.
 You can read more about advertisements and affiliates in our term of use.

 The tricky thing about shopping online is the Finnish language.
-There must be a law about making the site or app available in English because it is tough to find an online store with English language preferences.
-At least by ordering online, you will learn the Finnish vocabulary in no time.
-So we will guide you where and how to shop online and what are the most convenient and unexpected places to order food and groceries.
+It would be great if there were companies that made the site or app available in English because it is tough to find an online store with English language preferences.
+However, by ordering online, you will learn the Finnish vocabulary in no time!
+Here, we will guide you where and how to shop online and what are the most convenient and unexpected places to order food and groceries.

 Food Delivery from Restaurants to your doorstep

-Both deliver food directly to your doorstep so you can order practically mostly any food and preferences.
+Both deliver food directly to your doorstep so you can order practically any food, specifically to your preferences.
 However, the availability depends on your location.
-The great thing in ordering food through Foodora or Wolt is helping couriers be employed, and small restaurants have a steady flow of orders.
+The great thing in ordering food through Foodora or Wolt is helping immigrant couriers who does not speak the Finnish language be employed, and small restaurants have a steady flow of orders.

 ResQ is saving the surplus of food in restaurants and cafes.
 By buying food from ResQ, you will also save the food from wastage.

 Online Grocery Stores

 Foodie.fi and K-Ruoka are the main competitors for physical grocery stores and also for online grocery shopping.
 Some say that these shops are more expensive because customers can collect card points, Plussa or Bonusta.
 Shopping online, you can have your groceries packed, and you pick it up on your way home or delivered directly to your doorstep.
 Foodie.fi encompasses the Alepa, S-Market, and Prisma stores, while K-Ruoka includes K-Market and Citymarket.
 Both of the store's apps can be downloaded from their websites and orders made directly from your phone.